ACL AML ADL

 Choose the right part at the right time, manage component lifecycle and obsolescence risks, access lead time, pricing and availability analysis in easy steps.

-An ACL is an Approve Components List, sometimes called an Approved Parts List.
+An ACL is an Approved Components List, sometimes called an Approved Parts List.
 It maps internal part numbers to one or more manufacturer part numbers that have been qualified for use within a company.
+Often, a company will have a list of parts and manufacturers approved, or disapproved, for use within their products.

 An AML is an Approved Manufacturer List, sometimes called an Approved Supplier List or Approved Vendor List.
-It is a list of Manufacturers and Suppliers that are approved by your company.
-Being on the list means they comply with all of your corporate and other requirements for your company to purchase from.
+It is a list of Manufacturers and Suppliers that are approved for purchasing by your company.
+An approved manufacturer is a firm that is compliant with a list of corporate requirements from your company.

 Maintaining a quality ACL is a proven way to reduce risks within your designs.
 It ensures that your designers are using the best possible parts with the longest life, which extends the life of your overall product.